auth0/docs/articles/policies/rate-limits.md

 ## Limits on Native Social Logins

-Limits are only applied to requests related to the Native Social Login flows which are identified based on the body of the requests with the following initial criteria:
+Limits are only applied to requests related to the Native Social Login flows, which are identified based on the body of the requests with the following initial criteria:

 * `grant_type`: `urn:ietf:params:oauth:grant-type:token-exchange`
 * `subject_token_type`: `http://auth0.com/oauth/token-type/apple-authz-code`